-I did not identify information for Mr. Mousser regarding his use of bathrooms during his days outside of the barracks.

-Based on results from SHOWER vs 4 modeling using default values for model inputs, exposures related to the use of office bathrooms are substantially lower than barracks facilities exposures and do not markedly contribute to overall exposures.
+I did not identify information for Mr. Connard regarding his use of bathrooms during his days outside of the barracks.
+Based on results from SHOWER vs 4 modeling using default values for model inputs, exposures at offices are substantially lower than residential (barracks) exposures and do not markedly contribute to overall exposures.
 Results from a hypothetical example are shown in Table 5.
-I compare typical exposures (CTE) for a person living in a 30-person barracks using a communal facility versus working in an office building with nine other colleagues where the water concentration of PCE is $10 \, \mu g/L$ in both locations (see Appendix 3.4 for supporting information).
+I compare typical exposures (CTE) for a person living in a 30-person barracks using a communal facility versus working in an office building with nine other colleagues where the water concentration of PCE is 10 μg/L in both locations (see Appendix 3.4 for supporting information).
 The exposure from the office setting is about 2.7% of the exposure from the barracks facilities.
-For this reason, I focus here on residential (barracks) exposures and do not estimate exposures from occupational settings (for example, the use of an office bathroom during the day).
+Therefore, in this Report, I focus on residential (barracks) exposures and do not estimate exposures from occupational settings (for example, the use of an office bathroom during the day).